 Who approves the kill list?

-CIA director John Brennan passes the list to President Obama who must approve every drone strike.
+The CIA director passes the list to the President who must approve every drone strike.

 How accurate are drone strikes?

 The accuracy rate for hitting the intended target is approximately 1.5-2%.
 The Bureau of Investigative Journalism has estimated that 98% of victims of drone strikes are “collateral damage,” or in more human terms, civilians, children, or suspected militants who are either minor, low-level affiliates or whose involvement with militants has never been proven.

 The Bureau of Investigative Journalism estimates that nearly 4,000 total casualties have resulted from U.S. drone strikes in Pakistan, Yemen, and Somalia.
 As many as 954 have been civilians, and as many as 225 have been children.
 The high number of casualties includes anyone who the U.S. deems suspicious, which could mean they were driving suspected militants, attending a funeral of a suspected militant, or carrying a weapon.